Approximately 2 billion people globally are either obese or overweight and have a higher risk of chronic diseases.

 Increased intake of energy-dense foods that are high in fat and glycaemic index as well as physical inactivity can lead to energy imbalance [1,5].

-Multiple studies have linked a positive association of high meat consumption with obesity, higher Body Mass Index and waist circumference[7,12].
+Multiple studies have linked a positive association of high meat consumption to obesity, higher body mass index and waist circumference[7,12].

-A study done over a period of 2 decades with more 16,000 participants concluded that high meat consumption has led to increasing obesity in the Chinese population, especially abdominal obesity .
+A study done over a period of 2 decades with more than 16,000 participants found a strong co-relation between meat consumption and obesity, especially abdominal obesity .

 Dalda, a type of vegetable ghee or clarified butter and a major source of edible oil in India, has a trans-fat level of about 50% and has been attributed as a major cause for rising obesity levels in India in spite of low meat consumption .